Subscribe to get more!

-Coprinus comatus, commonly known as Lawyer’s Wigs or Shaggy Ink Cap or Shaggy Mane is a distinctive fungus that grows on lawns and roadsides.
+Coprinus comatus, commonly known as Lawyers’ Wigs or Shaggy Ink Cap or Shaggy Mane is a distinctive fungus that grows on lawns and roadsides.
+It’s tall mushroom and easy to spot from a distance.
+I often see them on the lawns by the tennis courts at Elizabeth.

-Lawyer’s Wigs, being one of the Ink Cap variety of fungi, don’t last too long and decompose into a black slime fairly quickly after fruiting.
-They auto-digest themselves because of an enzyme they contain.
-The gills change from white to pink to black.
-The black liquid contains the spores.
+Lawyers’ Wigs, being one of the Ink Cap variety of fungi, auto-digest themselves because of an enzyme that they contain.
+They don’t last too long and decompose into a black slime fairly quickly after fruiting, with the gills changing from white to pink to black then liquefying.
+This black liquid contains the spores and can use be used as an ink to write or draw pictures with.
+Drawing with it is a way that you can help the mushroom spread its spores.

 If you see a shaggy, tall mushroom in a grassy area, look for these details –